aech12/ratherlabs-challenge/README.md

 # Turborepo kitchen sink starter

 This is an official starter Turborepo with multiple meta-frameworks all working in harmony and sharing packages.
+Node modules are installed once, and the different apps in "apps" folder use them.

+## Requirements

+- [pnpm](https://pnpm.io/installation) for installing the packages

+## Installation

+- Run `pnpm install`

 ## What's inside?